6th Connecticut Regiment: History

-The Raid on Sag Harbor was launched on May 21, 1777 but due to a storm and rough seas the raiding party put back to shore at Guilford, Connecticut to wait out the storm.
+The Raid on Sag Harbor was launched on May 21, 1777, but due to a storm and rough seas the raiding party put back to shore at Guilford, Connecticut to wait out the storm.
 Then on May 23, 1777, three weeks after the Battle of Ridgefield, Col. Meigs and 170 men from New Haven left Guilford, Connecticut, in 13 whale boats and two armed sloops, bringing with them an extra sloop in which to bring back prisoners.
 This raid was planned as a reprisal for the British Brig.
 Gen. William Tryon's raid on Danbury, Connecticut, whose action had cost the life of General David Wooster of New Haven.
 Landing on Long Island they marched across to Sag Harbor, surprised the garrison, burned a dozen vessels, destroyed a large quantity of military stores, killed several of the enemy and took 90 prisoners, without losing a man.
 For this action, Col. Meigs was voted a Sword by Congress, which now hangs in the National Museum of American History in Washington, D.C.

 After the Sag Harbor raid, the 6th Connecticut went to Peekskill, New York, to join the other regiments of the Connecticut Line.
 The Connecticut Line wintered at West Point during the winter of 1777-1778.
 While there, they constructed the "Meigs Redoubt" and other fortifications in the area.

+On 28 February, 1778 four whale boats under the command of Major Humphry landed near Smith-Town, Long Island.
+The raiding party burned a brig, a schooner and an armed sloop, captured two Captains and several seamen, and taking as many sails and rigging as could be taken off.

 In the summer of 1778, the Connecticut Line was encamped with the Main Army under General Washington at White Plains, New York, near the site of the 1776 battle.
 It was here that the Connecticut Line was divided into two brigades, which stood until January 1, 1781.
 The 6th Connecticut was placed in the 1st Brigade under Parsons.
 From White Plains, they took up winter quarters at Redding, Connecticut.
 The troops built huts and settled in.
 Maj.
 Gen. Israel Putnam took command of all forces at Redding.